core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 This document obsoletes and replaces {{RFC7390}} as follows.

-* It defines separate definitions for CoAP groups, application groups and security groups, together with high-level guidelines on their configuration (see {{chap-general-groupcomm}}).
+* It provides separate definitions for CoAP groups, application groups and security groups, together with high-level guidelines on their configuration (see {{chap-general-groupcomm}}).

 * It defines the use of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} as the security protocol to protect group communication for CoAP, together with high-level guidelines on secure group maintenance (see {{chap-oscore}}).